pruthi-saksham/Ollama-RAG-Q-A-Bot/README.md

 ## 🛠 Skills
 + **Programming Languages**: Python, C++
-+ **Generative AI Technologies**:  Proficient in deploying and fine-tuning a variety of LLMs including Llama2, GPT (OpenAI), Mistral, Gemini Pro  using frameworks like Hugging Face, OpenAI,Groq and Groq.
++ **Generative AI Technologies**:  Proficient in deploying and fine-tuning a variety of LLMs including Llama2, GPT (OpenAI), Mistral, Gemini Pro  using frameworks like Hugging Face, OpenAI and Groq.
 Expertise in NLP tasks like tokenization, sentiment analysis, summarization, and machine translation.
 Skilled in computer vision (CV) with models for image classification, object detection, and segmentation (YOLO).
 Expertise in MLOps, building and maintaining pipelines for model training and monitoring.
 Proficient in conversational AI with platforms LangChain.
 Skilled in synthetic data generation and code generation
 + **Vector Databases and Embedding Libraries**: Proficient in ChromaDB and FAISS for efficient vector storage, retrieval, and similarity search.
 + **Frameworks, Tools & Libraries**: LangChain, HuggingFace , OpenAI API, Groq, TensorFlow, PyTorch, Streamlit.
 + **Databases**: MongoDB, ChromaDB